 - The employer's National Insurance tax bill is £5,299.20, that's £345 less.

-The savings scale up with employee headcount and can help businesses save money on their National Insurance bill.
+The savings scale up with employee headcount and can help businesses save money on their employer National Insurance contributions.

 - Reduced National Insurance contributions: By reducing taxable income, employers are required to pay less in National Insurance contributions.
 Employers can choose to strengthen the company’s net profits or reinvest the money they’ve saved back into the business.